-- Making Care Safer by Reducing Harm Caused in the Delivery of Care.
-The MedPAC Data Book reported that since Congress enacted the Hospital Readmission Reduction Program (HRRP) in 2010 the rates of potentially preventable readmissions declined across all conditions between 2010 and 2014.
-MedPAC also reported the changes in readmissions is not due primarily to an increase in observation stays.
-Between 2011 and 2016, only a quarter of the decline could be attributed to increases in the use of observation stays.16 - Promoting Effective Communication and Coordination of Care.
+- Making care safer by reducing harm caused in the delivery of care.
+The MedPAC Data Book reported that since Congress enacted the Hospital Readmission Reduction Program (HRRP) in 2010, the rates of potentially preventable readmissions declined across all conditions between 2010 and 2014.
+MedPAC also reported that the changes in readmissions are not due primarily to an increase in observation stays.
+Between 2011 and 2016, only a quarter of the decline could be attributed to increases in the use of observation stays.16 - Promoting effective communication and coordination of care.
 Readmissions are events that are associated with gaps in follow-up care.
-Costs for readmissions are also more expensive than index admissions for all types of payers: 5% higher for Medicare, 11% higher for uninsured patients, and 30% higher for Medicaid/private insurance patients17.
-Researchers have estimated that inadequate care coordination, including inadequate management of care transitions, was responsible for \$25 to \$45 billion in wasteful spending in 2011 as a result of avoidable complications and unnecessary hospital readmissions.13
+Costs for readmissions are also more expensive than index admissions for all types of payers: 5 percent higher for Medicare, 11 percent higher for uninsured patients, and 30 percent higher for Medicaid/private insurance patients.17 Researchers have estimated that inadequate care coordination, including inadequate management of care transitions, was responsible for \$25 billion to \$45 billion in wasteful spending in 2011 as a result of avoidable complications and unnecessary hospital readmissions.18